HamidSherz/Web-Marketing-Analysis-2019/README.md

 ![Executive Summary-device](Visuals/Executive_Summary.Device.JPG)

-- **Mobile Bounce Rates** currently in this quarter at 26.3%, indicating that mobile users are struggling with engagement.
-Immediate action is needed to enhance mobile landing pages to improve user experience.
+- **Mobile Bounce Rates** are currently at 26.3% in the final quarter, reflecting a steady decline over the previous quarters.
+However, mobile bounce rates have consistently remained higher compared to desktops or tablets throughout the period, signaling the need for immediate action to improve mobile landing pages and enhance user experience.

 - Additionally, **across all device categories, 2017 Q4 marks a significant peak in several KPIs**, including sessions and page views, indicating a possible external factor, such as a marketing campaign or seasonal trend.
 This surge should be analysed for future optimization opportunities.